vadxq/vite-plugin-vconsole/README.md

 [vite-vue-prod-template](https://github.com/vadxq/vite-vue-prod-template)

-## Compatible to solve the windows path problem
+## Compatible to solve the Windows path problem

-Now you can use it normally in windows
+Update to V1.1.1+ version, Now you can use it normally in Windows.

+## Support multi-page configuration

+Update to V1.2.0+ version, can support multi-page configuration.

+Many thanks to [@AfireHong](https://github.com/AfireHong) for support!

 ## License